 Upon arrival at the airport in Bangkok you will connect with your international flight onward.

-Situated along the enchanting Chao Phraya River, the Riva Surya Bangkok offers an idyllic urban getaway in the heart of this cosmopolitan city.
+Situated along the enchanting Chao Phraya River, the Riva Surya Bangkok offers an idyllic urban getaway in the heart of this cosmopolitan capital city.
 This modern boutique hotel in Bangkok features 68 beautifully designed rooms, elegant dining options, a riverside swimming pool and leisure facilities that cater to the needs of all travelers.
-This charming property offers easy access to all of the city's cultural treasures and lively entertainment districts.
+This charming property offers easy access to all of the city's cultural treasures and lively entertainment districts, the perfect base from which to explore.
+Their accommodating and friendly staff will make sure that every one of your needs is met, from the moment you arrive, to the moment you depart.

 Tamarind Village is a unique and charming boutique property that is nestled in the heart of historic Chiang Mai.
 Surrounded by ancient temples and quaint shopping streets, it takes its name from magnificent 200 year old tamarind tree that shelters the hotel in a shady embrace.
 Set around a series of garden courtyards, the 42 guest rooms and 3 suites reflect the rich ethnic diversity of northern Thailand by using fabrics and patterns drawn from various tribes of the region.
 Intimate, serene and relaxing, Tamarind Village is an oasis of calm and tranquility, the perfect base for exploring Chiang Mai and beyond.